Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 You can add as many renderers you want in any tracker report.
 Renderer are ordered in tabs.
-Adding a renderer is easy: simply select the [+] tab on the right of the renderer tabs (see ?).
+Adding a renderer is easy: simply select the [+] tab on the right of the renderer tabs (see `A Tracker browsing screen`_).
 Select the kind of renderer you want to add (either table, charts or cardwall), give the renderer a name and a description, and select the submit button.